Everest187/Aether/README.md

 **Aether is a Multi-Tool containing a few BUT unique and powerful tools**

- **DISCLAIMER: the developers assume no liabilaty and are not responsible for any misuse or damages caused by the script **
+ **DISCLAIMER: the developers (me & redstoneradiant) assume no liabilaty and are not responsible for any misuse or damages caused by the script **

 *Functions/Tools*